WTA Grand Prix SAR La Princesse Lalla Meryem Results | Federal News Network

 |Singles

-Maria Jose Martinez Sanchez, Spain and Sara Sorribes Tormo (1), Spain, def.
-Vivian Heisen, Germany, and Johanna Larsson, Sweden, 6-4, 6-4.
+Maria Jose Martinez Sanchez and Sara Sorribes Tormo (1), Spain, def.
+Alexa Guarachi, Chile and Sabrina Santamaria (4), United States, 6-3, 6-1.

+Georgina Garcia Perez, Spain and Oksana Kalashnikova, Georgia, def.
+Olga Danilovic, Serbia and Tamara Zidansek, Slovenia, 7-6 (3), 6-3.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.